Chain-of-Insight/coi-blog/posts/nov19_2019/post.md

 > Being a high powered wizard was nice because you could bully smaller wizards.
 They need to win two duels just to gain any power sometimes which helps the odds.
 Also, you can make much more in each Duel playing for higher stakes.

-# GL EVERYONE, & SEE YOU IN THE FIGHT WINDOW!
+# GL EVERYONE & SEE YOU IN THE FIGHT WINDOW!